A student of the Community Support and Education Assistant program providing support for a man in a wheelchair

 Document Deadline:

-For applicants hoping to join the Fall intake, all documents (transcripts, letter of intent, resume and two references) are due by August 14th, 2025.
+For applicants hoping to join the Fall intake, all documents (transcripts, letter of intent, resume and two references) submitted as soon as possible and no later than August 1, 2026.

 Except for the official transcripts, all other documents can be emailed directly to Helene.Viau@viu.ca.